 “Revisiting Zuckerman's (1999) Categorical Imperative: An Application of Epistemic Maps for Replication" (with Brent Goldfarb, 3rd round Review at Strategic Management Journal )

 I study when managers may knowingly make poor decisions.
-Specifically, I posit “reputational herding", whereby decision makers herd to avoid being uniquely wrong even when they know this will make them less likely to be correct.
-I model this phenomenon formally and show that decision makers will be less likely to herd when they have high reputations and when experts have less correlated information.
+Specifically, I posit "reputational herding," whereby decision-makers herd to avoid being uniquely wrong even when they know this will make them less likely to be correct.
+I model this phenomenon formally and show that decision-makers will be less likely to herd when they have higher reputations and when experts have less correlated information.
 The model provides predictions that distinguish between learning and reputational herding.
 The theory is tested in the context of sell-side stock analysts.
 A difference-in-differences estimation compares award-winning analysts and runners-up with similar ability to identify the causal impact of a change in reputation on the likelihood of herding.
 The results suggest that analysts herd less after an increase in reputation, which is consistent with the reputational herding mechanism.

 Work In Progress